 Is my area of research interest included?

-The research themes are broad and encompass an extensive and wide range of research areas.
-In applying, you should further define your research area of interest, by making good use of the three key phrases and personal statement that form part of the application (see How to apply).
-This will clarify the connection between the research theme and your research interests.
+Probably!
+MultiSci’s research themes are broad and encompass an extensive and wide range of research areas.
+When applying, you will be asked to describe your research area of interest with three key words or phrases – this will help us clarify the connection between our research themes and your research interests.

 What should I include as my 'key phrases'?